kubernetes/community/community/elections/2017/aaronschlesinger_bio.md

 I am a former Sr. Software Engineer at Deis and part of the team that was acquired by Microsoft.
 Now, I work on Kubernetes on Azure and have the blessing of Microsoft to continue to do so.

+I am a passionate engineer, teacher and leader with over 10 years software engineering and architecture experience in a wide variety of fields.

-I am a passionate engineer and leader, and I believe that Kubernetes will truly succeed when we as a community improve the developer and user experience.
+I believe that Kubernetes will truly succeed when we as a community improve the developer and user experience.

 # My Experience